laboon/CS1632_Spring2018/deliverables/3/deliverable3.md

 You will use the `time` command (or Measure-Command for Windows) to determine total execution time.

-You should explain how your program has been sped up in your summary.
+If you have done so, you should explain how your program has been sped up in your summary.

 ## Format
 Every assignment should have a title page with: